 Home » The Journey

-Safari Doctors was registered as a community-based organization in Lamu, Kenya in 2015.
-The dedicated team of 9 staff and medical volunteers work tirelessly to provide healthcare services where otherwise there would be none.
+Safari Doctors is a community-based organization in Lamu, Kenya.
+The dedicated team and medical volunteers work tirelessly to provide healthcare services where otherwise there would be none.

 The indigenous Aweer and Bajuni communities number around 20,000 people and live within the archipelago and on the mainland near the border with Somalia.
 Neglect and insecurity continue to impede their right to access healthcare.

 Each month, the team sets sail in a boat loaded with medicines and conducts mobile clinics across at least 11 villages.
 Together with regular outreach work, the team reaches up to 800 patients a month.